 How do energy companies use water?

-In Alberta, two categories of water are commonly used by energy companies—nonsaline and alternatives to nonsaline [Tableau glossary].
-Companies must apply for a license from the AER before using nonsaline water in their operations.
-They do not have to apply to use alternative water, but they must report how much they’re using.
+In Alberta, two types of water are commonly used by energy companies—nonsaline and alternative.
+Companies must apply for our approval from the AER before using nonsaline water in their operations.
+They do not have to apply to use alternative water, but they must report how much they're using.

 How We Make Decisions on Water Use